- Learning Centre

 The application form requires lawyers to identify when they have been subject to other regulatory or criminal proceedings, have experienced bankruptcy, or are aware of any issues that might affect their competency to practice.
 Lawyers should review questions 13 through 31 of the reinstatement application.
 If you respond “yes” to any of these questions on the reinstatement application, you must provide full disclosure and include all official documentation.
 This includes court documents, bankruptcy discharge documentation and other relevant records.

 The Credentials and Education Committee will consider the reinstatement if the application warrants a review of the applicant’s current knowledge of Alberta law and practice.

-- Confirmation that you have reviewed the Practice Fundamentals in the areas you wish to practice.
+- Confirmation that you have reviewed the Law Society’s webinar on “The Goods on Going Solo” if you intend to start a solo practice.

 Reinstatement applications may also be referred to the Practice Review and Conduct Committees.

 Practice Review may become involved where there is reason to believe that a lawyer’s conduct has been adversely affected by substance abuse, that their competence to practice has been adversely affected by mental or physical disability or substance abuse, or where the Executive Director refers the application to Practice Review for any other reason.

 The Conduct Committee may become involved if a lawyer has been found guilty of conduct deserving of sanction, if proceedings have been commenced under Part 3 of the Legal Professions Act, or if disciplinary proceedings have been commenced against the lawyer by any other law society.

 Once the Credentials, Practice Review or Conduct Committees have reviewed your reinstatement application, they can approve it, approve it subject to pre- or post-reinstatement conditions, or object to the reinstatement.
 Pre-reinstatement conditions must be fulfilled before the reinstatement can be finalized.